Changing a not honorable discharge… is it possible?

 Through the DRB, you are eligible to apply for a discharge upgrade.
 This process could qualify for benefits through changing your discharge but does not automatically qualify you since this process is outside the VA.

-The board cannot, however, change a discharge qualified under undesirable discharges and court-martial charges for bad conduct.
+The board cannot, however, changing a not honorable discharge qualified under undesirable discharges and court-martial charges for bad conduct.
 They are able to change the reason for release and ask for an upgrade of discharge.
 In order to qualify, one must determine which aspect they are changing

-First, the Veteran must know what it is that you are trying to change.
+First, the Veteran must know what it is that you are changing a not honorable discharge.
 Anyone can file for a change, but unless the VA approves the change, then you will not receive Veteran’s benefits.

 When filing, the Veteran first must know if there are asking for a change in an improper or inequitable discharge.